awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 },
 ```

-The Fluent Bit config file will parse any logs that are in JSON\.
-For example, if the logs at your destination looked like the following without JSON parsing:
+The Fluent Bit config file parses any logs that are in JSON \(for example, if the logs at your destination looked like the following without JSON parsing\)\.

 ```
 {